Norfolk Militia: American War of Independence

 The militia was called out after the outbreak of the War of American Independence when the country was threatened with invasion by the Americans' allies, France and Spain.
 Orford ordered the Norfolk Militia to assemble on 13 April 1778 and he took personal command of the West Norfolks.
 From June 1778 the East and West Norfolks are officially referred to as 'regiments' rather than 'battalions'.
 General officers were sent to inspect the regiments and report on their fitness for service: the East Norfolks was one of the regiments found to be lacking in training, largely because it was composed almost entirely of new recruits.

 It became normal policy to gather the militia regiments into encampments during the summer months where they could be exercised in larger formations.
 During the summer of 1779 the East Norfolks were at Coxheath Camp near Maidstone in Kent, which was the army's largest training camp, where the Militia were exercised as part of a division alongside Regular troops while providing a reserve in case of French invasion of South East England.
 However, the West Norfolks under the Earl of Orford encamped by themselves at Aldeburgh in Suffolk during the summers of 1778–80.
-Nevertheless the regiment made good progress in its field training, including the use of boats to seize ships offshore, even if they were less impressive on parade.
+Nevertheless, the regiment made good progress in its field training, including the use of boats to seize ships offshore, even if they were less impressive on parade.
 A frequent task for the militia was chasing smugglers.
 At Aldeburgh in 1779 the West Norfolks tried to intercept boats landing contraband – on one occasion the men riding baggage horses in pursuit of the smugglers.
 The government always took the precaution of stationing the militia outside their own counties, so that they would not be called upon to fight their friends and relations.

 The Treaty of Paris to end the war was now being negotiated, and the militia could be stood down.
 The West Norfolks were disembodied at King's Lynn and the East Norfolks at Wymondham in March 1783.
 From 1784 to 1792 the militia were supposed to assemble for 28 days' annual training, even though to save money only two-thirds of the men were actually called out each year.
 In 1786 the number of permanent non-commissioned officers (NCOs) was reduced.

-Members of the original Norfolk Militia conduct training in front of tourists at Cromer, a similar role to that of the modern re-enactment unit.